π¬πͺ Georgian Recommended Learning Material

 This should be already enough material here to keep you busy for more than 12 weeks.
 Pick your 10 videos and rewatch them later.
 Itβs better to review old videos because you already know the meaning and can settle your vocabulary a bit.
 Especially if you copy vocabulary to you note with links.

-Detailed must-know grammar (morphology and 7 cases)
+Detailed must-know grammar (Morphology and 7 cases)

 Here are our Georgian grammar videos about Morphology and the Cases:

-Recommended Teachers
+Recommended teachers

 We seriously think it’s difficult to learn words and phrases without our app.